 Who wants to make a living making art and seeing no one.
 What a waste of life.

-Further Reading: Is Being an Artist Lonely?
+Read Is Being an Artist Lonely?
+I have plenty of advice

 My first attempt at painting for a living ended because I couldn’t cope with the lifestyle.
 It wasn’t because I couldn’t make money.